What does a good mild traumatic brain injury recovery program look like? That’s what this article is here to show you!

 - For young children, any scalp swelling or unusual behavior, particularly uncontrollable crying.

-Once you’ve been treated for any serious complications from your mild traumatic brain injury, you can start your recovery process.
+Once doctors have treated you for any serious complications, you can start your recovery process.

 Mild Traumatic Brain Injury Treatment